 Why Does Retail Arbitrage Still Work?

-You may be wondering why retail arbitrage still works and why customers would even buy products that are being sold at a higher price instead of simply going where they are sold the cheapest.
+You may be wondering why retail arbitrage still works and why customers would even buy products sold at a higher price instead of simply going where they are sold the cheapest.

 The answer is simple: Convenience and Economics.